 Panic attacks can come on completely unexpectedly.
 In other cases, someone may experience a panic attack in a certain setting and then continue experiencing them whenever they find themselves in that same situation.
 However, not everyone who experiences feelings of anxiety and panic will go on to develop panic disorder.

-There are a few factors that can lead to the development of panic disorder, which include biological, psychological, and social influences that, when coupled with a specific circumstance, can intertwine and lead to these overwhelming instances of panic.
+There are a few factors that can lead to the development of the panic disorder, which include biological, psychological, and social influences that, when coupled with a specific circumstance, can intertwine and lead to these overwhelming instances of panic.
 Firstly, our biological makeup, passed on from our parents, can play a role in how we react to situations.

 Studies have shown that a more anxious temperament, or our individual nature and how we react to situations, can be passed down to us through our genetics.
 Take a look around.
 If you find that members of your family also have a tendency to panic in response to stressful situations, then some of your anxiety might be a factor of your genetics.